Reduce the waiting duration sub-part of the Time to First Byte

 • Use server-side redirects instead of client-side redirects when possible, as they are generally faster.

 Same origin redirects.
 Same -origin redirects originate from links on your own website.
 You should have full control over these links and you should prioritize fixing these links when working on the Time to First Byte.
-The typical method of finding these internal redirect is by using any of the available tools out there that will let you check your entire website for redirects.
+The typical method of finding these internal redirects is by using any of the available tools out there that will let you check your entire website for redirects.

 Cross-origin redirects.
 Cross-origin redirects originate from links on other websites.
 You have very little control over these.
 For high impact links that generate a lot of traffic consider contacting the webmaster of the site to update the linked URL.